Limited liability companies (LLCs) are a popular choice for new businesses for several reasons, but they’re just one option when forming a business.

 For example, let’s say that you run a bicycle repair shop.
 You complete a standard tune-up for a client, but the cyclist wrecks because a part you replaced came loose.
 The client, who broke several bones in the fall, sues for damages.
 Your small repair shop lacks sufficient funds to pay for the settlement.

-In this situation, if you are a sole proprietorship, you would be ordered to pay these expenses from your personal assets ― your car, house, and more would be at risk.
+In this situation, if you are a sole proprietor, you would be ordered to pay these expenses from your personal assets ― your car, house, and more would be at risk.

 As an LLC, you would not encounter this problem.
 Hopefully, debts and lawsuits will be a rare occurrence in your business ventures, but when something does happen, the corporate veil will help protect you.